 - do something productive.

-Social media’s obvious good for social connections.
+Social media is clearly good for social connections.
 But, social media channels also meet some of these other needs.

 Our basic argument was the more ways you can use social media channels to meet these customer needs, the more you’ll grow your brand.